martinlundin/hyperspace-3d/README.md

 #### Developer installation
 1. Clone this project from git, in terminal run `git clone https://github.com/martinlundin/hyperdrive`
-1. In terminal go to the project root and run `npm install`
+1. In terminal go to the project root and run `npm install` or `yarn install`
 1. To run developer mode with demo `npm run dev` or `yarn dev`
 1. When you are finnished with the new version `npm run build` or `yarn build`